RafaelBaugis/Kernel-cooperve/README.md

 (ARM Processors/EABI Release).
 2. Unpack it to home directory (~/)
 3. Clone this github.
-4. It seems logical (always use Compile-clean for stock or Compile-CM-clean for CM7 [everytime it will produce three packages but only desired version will be right]. noclean for fast compiling [delete .o of modified files + built.in in modded folder).
+4. It seems logical (always use Compile-clean for stock or Compile-CM-clean for CM7 [everytime it will produce three packages but only desired version will be right], noclean for fast compiling [delete .o of modified files + built.in in modded folder).
 5. At the end files will be in ~/Ace-I-Kernel/* (tar for Odin, zip for CWM).
 6. Done!